CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04a1-HighCPU.md

 One glaring problem with troubleshooting fleeting high-CPU issues on a router, is that often by the time an administrator logs in to troubleshoot, the issue has passed.
-The goal of this exercise is to utilize skills of the network programmability ninja to react to a CPU spike immediately, without waiting for a person to log in to the router.
+The goal of this exercise is to utilize skills of the Network Programmability Ninja to react to a CPU spike immediately, without waiting for a person to log in to the router.
 The actions taken can be as simple as information collection, to as intricate as executing configuration changes based on real-time traffic observed.
 For this exercise, we will be collecting what is often pertinent information to help identify the culprit of a high-CPU event.